-Case No. A1-045725, Las Vegas Peace Officers Association, Inc. vs. City of Las Vegas Item #514 (2/13/02).The Board dismissed the complaint without prejudice pursuant to NAC 288.210(3).
-Case No. A1-045726, Reno Police Protective Association vs. Reno Police Department Item #515 and City of Reno (2/13/02).
+Item #514 Case No. A1-045725, Las Vegas Peace Officers Association, Inc. vs. City of Las Vegas (2/13/02).

+The Board dismissed the complaint without prejudice pursuant to NAC 288.210(3).

+Item #515 Case No. A1-045726, Reno Police Protective Association vs. Reno Police Department and City of Reno (2/13/02).

 The Board ordered respondent to file their answer or the Board will grant the relief requested in the complaint.

-Case No. A1-045726, Reno Police Protective Association vs. Reno Police Department Item #515A and City of Reno (3/20/02).
+ItemCase No. A1-045726, Reno Police Protective Association vs. Reno Police Department#515Aand City of Reno (3/20/02).

 The Board granted the motion for deferral.

-Case No. A1-045726, Reno Police Protective Association vs. Reno Police Department Item #515B and City of Reno (9/7/06).
+ItemCase No. A1-045726, Reno Police Protective Association vs. Reno Police Department#515Band City of Reno (9/7/06).

 Pursuant to the Stipulation to Dismiss, the Board dismissed the complaint with prejudice.

-Case No. A1-045728, Education Support Employees Association vs. Clark County Item #516 School District and the Clark County Board of School Trustees and related counterclaim (3/19/02).
+Item #516 Case No. A1-045728, Education Support Employees Association vs. Clark County School District and the Clark County Board of School Trustees and related counterclaim (3/19/02).

 The Board dismissed the complaint and counterclaim pursuant to the stipulation to dismiss and withdraw.

 Item #517 Case No. A1-045724, International Brotherhood of Teamsters, Local 14 vs. Clark County School District (3/20/02).

-The Board denied Respondent's motion to dismiss.
-Case No. A1-045724, International Brotherhood of Teamsters, Local 14 vs. Clark Item #517A County School District and Intervenor Education Support Employees Association (7/23/02).The Board granted the petition to intervene and ordered intervenor to file prehearing statement.
-Case No. A1-045724, International Brotherhood of Teamsters, Local 14 vs. Clark Item #517B County School District and Intervenor Education Support Employees Association (10/17/02).The Board dismissed the complaint pursuant to the stipulation received from the parties.
+Item #517ACase No. A1-045724, International Brotherhood of Teamsters, Local 14 vs. Clark County School District and Intervenor Education Support Employees Association (7/23/02).

+The Board granted the petition to intervene and ordered intervenor to file prehearing statement.

+Item #517BCase No. A1-045724, International Brotherhood of Teamsters, Local 14 vs. Clark County School District and Intervenor Education Support Employees Association (10/17/02).

+The Board dismissed the complaint pursuant to the stipulation received from the parties.